jacintha-van-zelderen/jacintha-van-zelderen/README.md

 # Kia Ora!
 I'm Jacintha Walters
 **Cybersecurity & AI Professional | Green List Tier 1 Eligible**

-Hands-on IT professional with a strong academic background (MSc & BSc Cum Laude) and several years of experience spanning security architecture, risk assessments, and secure NLP/ML pipelines.
-Known for bridging the gap between deep technical implementation, compliance frameworks, and executive stakeholder communication.
+Hands-on IT professional with a strong academic background (MSc & BSc Cum Laude) and a few years of experience with security architecture, risk assessments, and secure NLP/ML pipelines.
+Known for bridging the gap between technical implementation, compliance frameworks, and stakeholder communication.

 * 🎯 **Visa Status:** Valid New Zealand Working Holiday Visa (Full Work Rights)
-* 💼 **Target Pathways:** Green List Tier 1 (Straight to Residence) — ICT Security Specialist / AI Software Engineer
 * 📍 **Availability:** Immediate relocation to New Zealand from Europe possible

 ---